cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Outputs:

-- Either the decrypted message `msg`, or an error indicating that the authentication tag is invalid for the given inputs.
+- Either the decrypted message `msg` or an error indicating that the authentication tag is invalid for the given inputs.

 Steps: